 Third Pregnancy (the Pure Barre Pregnancy)

-Status: I was tired some of the time, but my level of exhaustion felt different than the first two.
-I took a trip to Disney World with both of my kids and my husband, walking through the park for 5 days with no issue.
+Status: I was tired some times, but my exhaustion level felt different than the first two.
+I took a trip to Disney World with my kids and my husband, walking through the park for five days with no issue.
 This was a major accomplishment in my eyes.

 I continued to run around for work meetings, although at a slower pace than normal.
-By some miracle, I didn’t feel the heaviness in my legs and I also did not have significant swelling with this pregnancy.
+By some miracle, I didn’t feel the heaviness in my legs and didn’t have significant swelling with this pregnancy.

-I was able to keep up relatively well with my two older kids, going to soccer games, track meets, dance classes, and more.
+I could keep up relatively well with my two older kids, going to soccer games, track meets, dance classes, and more.

 Of course, I took things much easier in general while pregnant, but Pure Barre helped with strength and stamina.
 My energy level was so much higher!

-I was back to my pre-pregnancy weight by about 8 weeks after delivery, and I was back in Pure Barre classes at 7 weeks after delivery.
-It took me quite a while longer to feel and look normal – probably closer to 8 or 9 months.
+I was back to my pre-pregnancy weight about eight weeks after delivery, and I was back in Pure Barre classes seven weeks after delivery.
+It took me quite a while longer to feel and look normal – probably closer to eight or nine months.

-I’ve written before about the positive Pure Barre environment, but during and after pregnancy it was 10x as supportive.
+I’ve written before about the positive Pure Barre environment, but during and after pregnancy it was 10 times as supportive.
 I hardly went to a class where someone in the class didn’t tell me I was doing great, I looked great, or I was inspiring them to work harder.
-The amount of love and support I felt, especially when I felt enormous and unmotivated, helped me to keep going.
+The love and support I felt, especially when I felt enormous and unmotivated, helped me keep going.

 What to do?

 If you are considering Pure Barre, I recommend you try it.
-If you are currently pregnant, ask your doctor (of course), but I found it to be an effective way to stay in shape, helped with a smoothe delivery, and helped me get back in shape after baby.
+If you are currently pregnant, ask your doctor (of course), but I found it to be an effective way to stay in shape, helped with a smooth delivery, and helped me get back in shape after the baby.

-Pregnancy is really a time to listen to your body and do what feels right to you.
-It is a time to rest more, reflect more, and soak in every moment while your baby is growing inside you.
+Pregnancy is a time to listen to your body and do what feels right.
+It is a time to rest more, reflect more, and soak in every moment while your baby grows inside you.